freeconf/site/content/en/docs/Overview/how.md

 **For Example:**

 * An alert tool can read toaster's YANG file and discover there are two events exported by the toaster service: `toasterOutOfBread` and `toasterRestocked`.
 Operator can configure alert tool to notify operator on Slack when toaster is out of bread.
-* A configuration can get the current configuration and then send an updated copy relying on the configuration being rejected if invalid for any reason.
+* A configuration can get the current toaster configuration and then send an updated copy relying on the configuration being rejected if invalid for any reason.
-* A metrics tool can pull metrics in JSON format and at any frequency they like.
-In addition, the metrics tool can parse the YANG an pass along the field descriptions to graphing system.
+* A metrics tool can pull toast making metrics in JSON format and at any frequency they like.
+In addition, the metrics tool can parse the YANG and pass along the field descriptions to graphing system such as Grafana.
 Pushing metrics is possible but requires special server library support.
-* A web interface can do any of the above and also call RPC functions by just POSTing JSON data as input and parsing JSON output response
+* A toaster, web admin portal can do any of the above and also call RPC functions like toasting bread by just POSTing JSON data as input and parsing the JSON output response